Sources: Helena Gerrish, CADW

-In the mid 7thC Meurig, King of Gwent, granted the lands around Mathern to the Bishopric of Llandaff in memory of his father, Tewdrig, who had died there after having been wounded in battle with the Saxons near Tintern.
+Meurig granted the lands around Mathern to the Bishopric of Llandaff in memory of his father who, having died defending a Christian kingdom from pagans, was considered a martyr and a saint.
 As well as the church of St Tewdric's, an episcopal residence was built.
-The palace grew in grandeur over the centuries as it remained one of the three, and latterly the only, residence of the bishops for more than a thousand years.
-However, the last bishop to live there died in 1705 and in the late 18thC it was partially demolished, with the land and remaining buildings being let out for farming
+The palace grew in grandeur over the centuries and remained a residence of the bishops for more than a thousand years.
+(1939 postcard)

-Tipping, seen here in the loggia in 1910, had been influenced by the garden designs of, among others, Gertrude Jekyll and laid out the gardens at Mathern in the style of the Arts & Crafts movement
+Tipping, seen here in the loggia in 1910, had been influenced by the garden designs of, among others, Gertrude Jekyll and so laid out the gardens at Mathern in the style of the Arts & Crafts movement

 A wider view of the paved garden and loggia (1910)

-The west side in 1910, with a Banksian rose that grew
+The west side in 1910, with a Banksian rose that grew thirty feet in two years

 Tipping at Mathern in 1904, with Lady Celia Congreve.